TrueFiEng/Waffle/docs/source/configuration.rst

 That should solve a problem.

-Currently Waffle does not support similar feature for dockerized solc.
+Currently Waffle does not support a similar feature for dockerized solc.